JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-3.md

        - Fail Open - Allows ALL traffic to pass after failing.
 Maintains system available but provides NO security.
        - Fail Closed - Allows NO traffic to pass after failing.
 Maintains security but system becomes unavilable.
 This is the one security professionals prefer for obvious reasons.
 # Network Designs
+ * Security Zones - Rather than being connected directly to the internet, networks are divided into security zones.
+The goal of having security zones is to reduce the attack surface of a network.
+    + Intranet - Internal network.
+    + Extranet - Part of a network than can be accessed by authorized external entitites.
+    + DMZ - Demilitarized Zone.
+AKA screened subnet.
+A security zone between a private network and the internet.
+It's like the front porch of your internal network.
+ * NAT Gateway - Network Address Translation Gateway.
+Protocol that translate public IP addresses to private IP addresses.
+Hides internal computers from the internet.
+Not compatible with IPsec.
+    + Static NAT - 1 public IP address to 1 private IP address.
+    + Dynamic NAT - Changes to public IP address that private IP addresses use.
+    + PAT - Port Address Translation.
+A common form of NAT.
+ * Physical Isolation and Air Gaps - Ensures networks are completely separated from eachother through the use of a physical separation.
+ * Logical Separation and Segmentation -
+    + Firewalls
+    + Routers
+    + VLANs - Separate traffic on the same physical network using switches.
+Can be used to separate networks based on type of traffic or connected users on separate networks.
+ * Network Appliances
+ * Proxy Servers
+    + Caching - Proxy servers "remember" the pages you search.
+Then, instead of retrieving the page from the domain server in the future, it just pulls it from the cache.
+Cache in this context is just temporary storage.
+It comes with a TTL (time to live).
+This prevents you from retrieving a stale page.
+    + Content Filtering - Examine user requests before passing the request along.
+Unauthorized sites are added to a block list.
+    + Logs - Proxy severs also log user requests.